Anglican Marian theology

-Anglican Marian theology is the summation of the doctrines and beliefs of Anglicanism concerning Mary, mother of Jesus.
+Anglican Marian theology is the summation of the doctrines and beliefs of Anglicanism concerning Mary, the mother of Jesus.
 As Anglicans believe that Jesus was both human and God the Son, the second Person of the Trinity, within the Anglican Communion and Continuing Anglican movement, Mary is accorded honour as the theotokos, a Koiné Greek term that means "God-bearer" or "one who gives birth to God".

 Anglicans of evangelical or low church tradition tend to avoid honouring Mary.
 Other Anglicans respect and honour Mary because of the special religious significance that she has within Christianity as the mother of Jesus Christ.
 This honour and respect is termed veneration.

 Mary always held a place of honour within the English Church, but many of the doctrines surrounding her have been called into question over the centuries, most as the result of the Reformation.
-While Protestantism is based upon interpretation of scripture by a variety of 16th century reformers, who mostly rejected the practice of speaking directly to Mary and other saints (except in certain hymns, e.g. Ye Watchers and Ye Holy Ones, canticles, e.g. the Benedicite, and Psalms, e.g. Psalm 148), Anglicanism has allowed for Mary and the saints to be addressed.
+While Protestantism generally is based upon interpretation of scripture by a variety of 16th century reformers, who mostly rejected the practice of speaking directly to Mary and other saints (except in certain hymns, e.g. Ye Watchers and Ye Holy Ones, canticles, e.g. the Benedicite, and Psalms, e.g. Psalm 148), certain Anglican traditions, especially after the Oxford Movement, have allowed for Mary and the saints to be addressed.

+History

 Pre-Reformation England

 In the 12th-century legends surrounding King Lucius, the apostles Fagan and Duvian were said to have erected the St Mary's at Glastonbury as the oldest church in Britain in the mid-2nd century.
 Later accounts pushed its origin still farther back and credited its foundation to a visit by Joseph of Arimathea in AD 65.
 (There are some debatable rumours that elements may have been pious forgeries.)

 The British church generally preferred to dedicate parish churches to local saints credited with founding the llan and introducing Christianity to the area.
 Replacing these native foundations with more generic dedications to St Peter, St Paul, and the Virgin Mary was a common aspect of the Saxon and Norman invasions, in some cases leading to oddities like the village near Cardiff still known as St Fagans despite having had a parish church dedicated to St Mary, the Blessed Virgin, since the 12th century.
 By the High Middle Ages, Marian piety was so widespread throughout the country that England had become known as the Dowry of Mary.
 England was the first country to celebrate the Feast of the Assumption, in 1060.

 Many of the great English saints were devoted to Mary and wrote prayers about her.
 The Carmelite Saint Simon Stock is said to have received the Brown Scapular from her in the city of Cambridge on Sunday, July 16, 1251.
 Saint Edmund of Canterbury wrote many prayers addressed to her.
 Saint Richard of Chichester and Saint Thomas Becket were also especially devoted to Mary, but the English saint best known for his devotion was Saint Anselm of Canterbury, who wrote many prayers and books about and dedicated to "the spotless Ever-Virgin Mother of Christ".